 VZW Avalon Listed by incransom Ransomware Group

-On October 31, 2025, the ransomware group Incransom added VZW Avalon to its public leak site, confirming that it had exfiltrated 38,554 internal files totaling more than 31.3 GB of data.
+On October 31, 2025, the ransomware group Incransom added VZW Avalon to its public leak site, claiming that it had exfiltrated 38,554 internal files totaling more than 31.3 GB of data.

 Available reporting describes the incident as a ransomware attack in which Incransom gained access to Verizon-related internal systems referred to as VZW Avalon.
 The group published proof of the breach on its onion site, listing the exact volume of stolen material.
 No specific customer names or Social Security numbers have been publicly confirmed in the initial posting, but the sheer size of the archive suggests it contains a wide range of corporate documents, employee records, vendor contracts, and operational data.
 Public reporting indicates the files were exfiltrated prior to the leak announcement, following the group’s standard pattern of encryption, data theft, and subsequent extortion pressure.